diarmidmackenzie/instanced-mesh/README.md

 - Direct updates to object3D.matrix (position, rotation or scale)

 ## Limitations

 The following are known limitations.
 Some of these are easy to lift.
 Others less so...

 - Animation.
 The A-Frame Animation component does not generate the "object3DUpdated" event, so animations applied to objects won't be reflected in the mesh.
 It would be pretty easy to add an additional  component alongside animation that generated this event every tick, and as long as that was only applied to a small number of objects, performance would likely be fine.

 - Frustrum Culling.
 This is where rendering can be skipped for objects completely outside the view of the camera don't get rendered at all.
 This is complex, as Frustrum Culling would have to be assessed for the entire mesh, and it gets quite complicated to reliably figure out whether any member of the Instanced Mesh is in view.
 I'm not sure whether this will ever be implemented.

 - Changing the mesh that an entity belongs to without re-creating the entity -- This is not yet implemented - but not too complex.
 Just requires instanced-member-mesh to remove the member from one mesh and add it to the other.

 - Diverse Frames of Reference - This is not yet implemented.
 It's relatively straightforward to map between the different Frames of Reference, but performance is a point of concern, especially when a Frame of Reference that affects a large number of members changes, and all positions have to be updated to reflect this.

 - Others...?
 There's bound to be a bunch of relevant stuff that I don't know about.
 If it's not been explicitly mentioned as supported / tested, then it probably doesn't work!
 Feel free to try things out.
 If things work, please add tests to /tests/ and notes to this README!

+## Examples

+For now, see the various cases covered in /tests/ for examples of usage.

 ## Acknowledgements